 Figure 4.
 EEP impact area for amorphous pulsating aurora (APA) events with data available from at least five radars.
-The dark grey shading shows the EEP impact area, and the defined as the latitude/MLT region bounded by all radars that detected attenuation during that event (see text for details).
-The light grey shading shows the region bounded by the radars that did not detect any attenuation.
+The dark grey shading shows the EEP impact area, and the light grey shading shows the region bounded by the radars that did not detect any attenuation.
 Red symbols are used to indicate our uncertainty in determining whether any attenuation had occurred.